Sampling-Based Constrained Motion Planning with Products of Experts: Discussion

 As highlighted in prior works such as \citep{Shetty23}, one of the features that enhance the efficiency of TT methods is their ability to represent high-dimensional tensors in low-rank formats.
 The rank of a tensor can be understood analogously to that of a matrix, defined as the number of independent fibers in the tensor.
 This low-rank representation plays a pivotal role in our process for several reasons.

 First, it allows the entire tensor to be stored in a significantly more memory-efficient manner.
 Second, techniques such as TT-cross \citep{savostyanov2011fast} exploit this property to learn the TT representation of a tensor without requiring access to all its elements, reducing computational overhead.
-Third, this low-rank structure enables faster and more efficient sampling strategies, an advantage leveraged extensively in our proposed method.
+Third, this low-rank structure enables faster and more efficient sampling strategies (compared to sampling directly from the whole tensor), an advantage leveraged extensively in our proposed method.
 Finally, it allows operations like tensor products to be executed directly at the core level, bypassing the need to reconstruct or manipulate the full tensor.

 To clarify why low-rank representations make such operations efficient, it is essential to examine the relationship between tensor rank and the separability of a function's variables.
 When a function is converted into a tensor representation, each edge in the resulting tensor corresponds to one argument of the function.
 Without delving into excessive detail, it can be demonstrated that the rank of a tensor representing a function is inversely related to the separability of the function's variables.
 For instance, a fully separable function, such as $f(x,y) = f_x(x)f_y(y)$, results in a rank-1 tensor, irrespective of the specific forms or complexity of $f_x(\cdot)$ and $f_y(\cdot)$.
 This separability is also evident at the core level, where each tensor core corresponds to a distinct argument of the function.
 This property was crucial to our approach.
 When combining the optimality and feasibility distributions, we manipulated only the cores associated with the action commands, leaving other cores unchanged.